Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 As an L-2 holder, you will be able to renew or extend your visa when your L-1 spouse of parent does so.
 To do this, you can either file for an extension of status from inside the U.S. or you can travel to a U.S. Consulate or Embassy to apply for a new visa there.

 However, this second option may require you to remain outside the U.S. for several weeks until your visa is processed.
 Consult your immigration attorney to learn which route is the most appropriate for your situation.

-The attorneys at SGM Law Group can help you or your spouse file an L1 visa petition along with any L-2 visas accompanying it.
-With hundreds of successful approvals, we have the knowledge and expertise to get your case rolling.
+The attorneys at VisaNation Law Group can help you or your spouse file an L-1 visa petition along with any L-2 visas accompanying it.
+With hundreds of successful approvals, they have the knowledge and expertise to get your case rolling.

-Contacting one of our highly experienced attorneys is easy.
-Just take a moment to fill out this contact form to schedule a comprehensive consultation for your case.
-During that time we’ll go over all of your options and conduct an initial case review.
+Contacting one of their highly experienced attorneys is easy.
+Just take a moment to schedule a comprehensive consultation for your case.